fifieldt/twcitizen/content/high-level-professional.md

 The official instructions are [available in English](https://www.ris.gov.tw/app/en/763).

 ## Recommendation Lettter
+The key difference when compared with preparing a regular application is the Letter of Recommendation for Naturalisation of High-Level Professionals (歸化國籍之高級專業人才推薦書).
 The first step to take is to start gathering documents from across your whole career to support your application.
 You will need to construct your application based on the requirements of the ministry/agency to which you are applying for recommendation.